-Gradient Boosting (GB) is another efficient method for solving non-linear classification and regression problems by constructing an ensemble of weak learners (simple algorithms) into a strong learner which is used to solve a particular problem (Friedman (2001)).
+Gradient Boosting (GB) is another efficient method for solving non-linear classification and regression problems.
+Here we construct an ensemble of weak learners (simple algorithms) into a strong learner which is used to solve a particular problem (Friedman (2001)).
 One of the most popular modifications of GB is applying regression trees as weak learners which is called Tree Gradient Boosting.
-Among various implementations of Tree Gradient Boosting, eXtreme Gradient Boosting (XGBoost) by Chen and Guestrin (2016) is one of the widely used algorithms for solving machine learning problems.
-In this work, we also apply this algorithm implementation.
+Among various implementations of Tree Gradient Boosting, eXtreme Gradient Boosting (XGBoost) by Chen and Guestrin (2016) is a popular algorithm for solving machine learning problems.
+In this work, we apply this algorithm implementation.
 In contrast to NNs, GB does not require scaling of the features which makes it more convenient for VFM applications.
-In addition, despite many hyperparameters, the tuning process of GB can be more intuitive and flexible compared to NN's tuning.
-For instance, increasing the number of trees by one allows a careful model adjustment while increasing the number of nodes in NNs by one may lead to a strong change of the model performance and possible overfitting, especially in small datasets.
-Another advantage of GB is the feature importance analysis option which gives an opportunity to better understand the algorithm behavior and get additional insights of the system parameters.
+In addition, despite many hyperparameters, the tuning process of GB can be considered more intuitive and flexible compared to NN's tuning.
+For instance, increasing the number of trees by one allows a careful model adjustment while increasing the number of nodes in NNs by one may lead to a large change of the model performance and possible overfitting, especially in small datasets.
+Another advantage of GB is the feature importance analysis which can be performed directly in algorithm training without additional manipulations which gives an opportunity to better understand the algorithm behavior and get additional insights of the system param-

 In this paper, we analyze capabilities of XGBoost in predicting oil flowrates from a subsea well under realistic conditions.
 We show how the algorithm can be used in different field development strategies as a back-up system for a multiphase flow meter or a standalone solution using the information from well tests.
-In addition, we analyze the performance of K-Fold and early stopping cross-validation strategies together with a tuning procedure for selecting an accurate set of XGBoost hyperparameters for VFM applications.
+In addition, we analyze the performance of K-Fold and early stopping cross-validation schemes together with a tuning procedure for selecting an accurate set of XGBoost hyperparameters for VFM applications.
+The implementation of the algorithm for this paper can be found on https://github.com/NRT23.